 Here at Happifeet, we utilise digital scanners to gain these 3D models or impressions of your feet.
 Your podiatrist will discuss with you which style of orthotic might suit your needs best, and also can show you some of the different materials used.
 By discussing this together, you have a greater chance of designing a pair of orthotics that your feet will love!

-Yes, orthotics are used to alleviate and reduce symptoms of many lower limb conditions, see below for a few common conditions that are successfuly treated with the use of orthotic therapy.
+Yes, orthotics are used to alleviate and reduce symptoms of many lower limb conditions, see below for a few common conditions that are successfully treated with the use of orthotic therapy.

 General foot & ankle pain: